Search results

 GlobalAppSettings.EmbedDetails = JsonConvert.DeserializeObject<EmbedDetails>(jsonString);

 11. Create a new file and name it package.json.
-It is essential to install the packages listed in the dependencies section below.
+It is essential to install the packages that are listed in the dependencies section below.

 {